vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 # use `make example-init-container-deploy-local` instead.
 ```

-When we list the pods, you’ll see that it’s not ready yet because
+When we list the pods, you'll see that it's not ready yet because
 **VSecM Init Container** is waiting for a secret to be registered to this pod.

 ```bash